-These Whole30 deviled eggs are perfect for every occasion!
+These Whole30 Deviled Eggs are perfect for every occasion!
 The creamy avocado mayonnaise confined with the dijon mustard and pickle juice makes for the most perfect filling.
 We like to top these eggs off with black olives and mini pickles.
-This recipe includes two ways to make these deviled eggs.
+This recipe includes multiple variations to make your deviled eggs stand out during the holiday season.

-This paleo deviled egg appetizer is perfect for all things!
+This Paleo Deviled Egg appetizer is perfect for all things!
 We love to make these for holiday brunches as well as get togethers and date nights.
-If you like this appetizer you will also love my everything bagel seasoned chicken wings with garlic aioli and my buffalo chicken meatballs.
-This recipe was originally posted on August 29th 2019, and updated on April 4th 2021.

 - Avocado mayo-I like buying mine from Costco, you get the best bang for your buck there.
 Avocado mayo is made with avocado oil instead of inflammatory vegetable oils, this is why I prefer it over regular mayo but you can substitute it out if you are not Whole30 or do not have it.